Tafara-N/alx-backend-user-data/README.md

 Directory: 0x00-personal_data
 File: filtered_logger.py

-2. Create logger
+### 2. Create logger

-mandatory
-Use user_data.csv for this task
+Use [user_data.csv](https://intranet.alxswe.com/rltoken/cVQXXtttuAobcFjYFKZTow) for this task

-Implement a get_logger function that takes no arguments and returns a logging.Logger object.
+Implement a `get_logger` function that takes no arguments and returns a `logging.Logger` object.

-The logger should be named "user_data" and only log up to logging.INFO level.
+The logger should be named `"user_data"` and only log up to `logging.INFO` level.
 It should not propagate messages to other loggers.
-It should have a StreamHandler with RedactingFormatter as formatter.
+It should have a `StreamHandler` with `RedactingFormatter` as formatter.

-Create a tuple PII_FIELDS constant at the root of the module containing the fields from user_data.csv that are considered PII.
-PII_FIELDS can contain only 5 fields - choose the right list of fields that can are considered as “important” PIIs or information that you must hide in your logs.
+Create a tuple `PII_FIELDS` constant at the root of the module containing the fields from `user_data.csv` that are considered PII. `PII_FIELDS` can contain only 5 fields - choose the right list of fields that can are considered as “important” PIIs or information that you **must hide** in your logs.
 Use it to parameterize the formatter.

-Tips:
+**Tips:**

 - [What Is PII, non-PII, and personal data?](https://intranet.alxswe.com/rltoken/jf71oYqiETchcVhPzQVnyg)
 - [Uncovering Password Habits](https://intranet.alxswe.com/rltoken/74q9SbCrKPfvBmpFZnyZxg)